Buzut/serverless-benchmark/README.md

 ### 5. Configure the testbench

 Set the `config.js` with your endpoints, the number of API calls and the delay between them.

-You can also change the iteration count in `cpuIntensiveFunction.js` (NB: it's hardlinked to `vercel/`, `cloudflare` and `vanilla-server/`) so no need to modify it elsewhere.
+You can also change the iteration count in `cpuIntensiveFunction.js`.

 ### 6. Hit it